 In the days leading up to this revelation I cut things off with Milwaukee.
 I was very frank with him about how I felt about his behavior and while he was crushed, he understood.
 It is one of the most singularly healthy things I’ve done for myself since I ended my friendship with The Neighbor or left my husband.
 I don’t look out for myself, the drive to get something is so overwhelmingly powerful.
 I am terrified of asserting myself, saying No, that is not ok, and then being rejected and failing to get whatever it is I want.

-The Saturday after therapy the Rich Golfer* got too drunk on the golf course with the help of a Xanax and canceled plans an hour before we were set to meet.
+The Saturday after therapy the The Golfer got too drunk on the golf course with the help of a Xanax and canceled plans an hour before we were set to meet.
 My initial reaction was to completely accept it and reschedule for the next weekend – the words flew across text before I even realized what I’d done.
 Hours later I texted again that while it’d taken a little while to sink in I thought flaking on me in the 11th hour was shitty and that it really bummed me out.

 The next morning he apologized and last night as we lay curled together on his big couch between dick-sucking and ass-fucking goodness he apologized again with his lips on my neck.